bikemurt/simple_engine/README.md

 None.
 This is for fun/learning.

 ## Building from Source:
-Clone the repo.
+Clone the repo (fork and clone if you want to contribute).
 It is expected that `CMake` and `Visual Studio Code` will be used.

 If you aren't familiar with `vcpkg`, take a look at `vcpkg.json` above.
 It's fairly intuitive.
 It contains all dependencies and tools/features required.